 Your Global Future

-Course providers: Utrecht University and University of Applied Sciences Utrecht.
+Course providers: Utrecht University and HU University of Applied Sciences Utrecht.

-Target Audience: Newcomers with higher levels of education (bachelor level plus) and sufficient command of English.
+Target Audience: Newcomers with a refugee background who have higher levels of education (bachelor level plus) and sufficient command of English.

 This first session focuses on the Dutch corporate culture and what this means for the entrepreneurial capacities needed to succeed in international business.
 After a plenary lecture, groups will discuss to what extent cultural differences are important in connecting to the international labour market and what role entrepreneurship and innovation play in this.